sdtemple/isweep/workflow/scan-selection/README.md

 - ` bcftools query -l your-smallest-chr.vcf.gz > subsample.txt `
 - Link this in your YAML file.

+#### Ignoring some chromosomes

+To not analyze some chromosomes:
+- If they are in a contiguous ordering, adjust the CHRLOW and CHRHIGH parameters in YAML file
+  - For example, if I want to analyze 1,2,3 or chromosomes 1,2,3,4,5,6, I set CHRLOW=1 and CHRHIGH=3.
+- If they are not in a contiguous ordering, make a column of which chromosomes to exclude.
+  - For example, if I want to analyze 1,2,4,6, I set CHRLOW=1, CHRHIGH=6, and make a text file with 3 and 5 in a column.
+  - The path of the text file is then the parameter CHREXCLUDE in the YAML file.

+#### Ignoring small chromosomes

+Chromosome sizes (in cM) smaller than the FIXED:ISWEEP:CHRSIZECUTOFF will not be analyzed.

+We recommend against modifying this parameter.

 #### Sequence data

 In our simulation studies, we have evaluated our methods for sequence data.